spattinson/komoot-eink-navigator/README.md

 //Pairing

-5. Open the komoot app and navigate to profile>settings>Ble connect
+5. Open the komoot app and navigate to profile>settings>Ble connect. tap on cyclo-hac and turn on esp32

-7. Reset the board and wait on the screen and the device will automatically pair

-9. Go back and start the navigation under plan and the display will start updating !
+6. Go back and start the navigation under plan and the display will start updating !

 ![alt text](IMG_20210917_140115.jpg)